litestar-org/advanced-alchemy/docs/usage/repositories.rst

             return post

 **Note:** This is just to illustrate the concept.
 In practice, the ``UniqueMixin`` should be used to handle this lookup even more easily.
+We'll see how this works in the next section.

 Specialized Repositories
 ------------------------